SCE-Development/Skylab-Explorer/README.md

 # Skylab Explorer
 This repo is part of SJSU SCE club summer 2021 internship project.
 This is the frontend displaying data from data warehouse

-**1. Tech stack we use:**
+## 1. Tech stack we use:

-    * NextJS with Typescript and Yarn for package manager instead of NPM
+1. NextJS with Typescript and Yarn for package manager instead of NPM
-    * We are using yarn 1 since yarn 2 is unstable with our tech stack
+2. We are using yarn 1 since yarn 2 is unstable with our tech stack
-    * Recharts libraries for graphs
+3. Recharts libraries for graphs
-**2. Set up the repo:**
+2. Set up the repo:

     1 Have node installed
     2 Clone the repo:  `git clone https://github.com/SCE-Development/Skylab-Explorer.git_`